बिज़नेस क्या है? अर्थ, बिज़नेस के प्रकार, बिज़नेस का साइज़ और उदाहरण

 3. Annual Turnover

-Higher revenues improve loan eligibility and reduce rates.
+Higher revenues improve SME loan eligibility and reduce rates.

 4. Loan Tenure

-Shorter tenures often have lower interest rates but higher EMIs.
+Shorter tenures often have lower interest rates but higher EMIs as they demonstrate strong repayment capacity.

 5. Type of Industry